wadetb/shellspace/doc/VR.md

 + Investigate https://vec.io/posts/faster-alternatives-to-glreadpixels-and-glteximage2d-in-opengl-es PBOs for texture updates.
 Not clear whether this is better than triple buffered texture objects, but maybe?

++ VNC stuff:
 +  Tuning system for InQueue variables, possibly via console commands.
 +  Bounds accumulation for Geometry objects, frustum culling
-+ Optimize various decoders using NEON.
++  Optimize various VNCdecoders using NEON.
 +  Accelerated CopyRect?
 +  16bit pixel support (runtime option)
 +  Server-side scaling support?
 Check to see if it actually works.
 +  More profiling inside libvncserver (turbojpeg, rectangle copy, etc).

 + Add an "inqueue freeze" command to test how updates affect display perf.
   (See whether reintroducing throttling is important)